Skip to main content

 Qualification benchmarks for veterinary practices

 For equipment and working-capital financing, lenders look for 12+ months in business, $15,000+ in monthly deposits, and owner FICO 600+.
 Veterinary practices with a strong existing client base and appointment volume can document revenue predictability beyond bank statements — attach appointment scheduling reports or practice management system exports.
 For SBA 7(a) acquisition loans, expect 2+ years of the selling practice's tax returns, 680+ personal FICO on the acquiring DVM, and a business plan documenting continuity of staff and client relationships.
-Apply at Find my match — your file routes to ONE matched lender.
+Apply at Find my match — your file routes to the funding partners best matched to it.

 Sources